snhobbs/vcdvcd/README.md

-# Verilog VCD
+# VCDVCD

-Verilog VCD value change dump parser.
+Python Verilog value change dump (VCD) parser.

 The format is defined by the Verilog standard, and can be generated with `$dumpvars`.